 She holds a Master of Business Administration (Finance) from the University of Toronto, and an Honours Business Administration (Accounting) degree from the University of Windsor.

-Vincenza has considerable experience on corporate and not-for-profit boards and is a member of the Institute of Corporate Directors and holds the ICD.D designation.
+Vincenza has considerable experience on corporate and not-for-profit boards and is a member of the Institute of Corporate Directors.